ucsb-int5/f19/_info/syllabus.md

 This page shouldn't end with a list of penalties for cheating or lateness, because penalties and grades aren't the purpose of the course.
 We actually just want you to learn and have a great time in the process.
 Please keep that goal in mind throughout the semester.
 Welcome to Data Science Foundations!

 Last major revision: Sep 26, 2019

+Update on 10/12 to add the exam dates from the calendar and correct the textbook link.